Thierry Luescher: Research and education career

+Publications

-Luescher has authored or co-authored more than 50 journal articles, book chapters and books on topics closely linked to the nexus of higher education and politics in Africa.
-Some of his main topics include the representation of students in university decision-making, student activism and student movements, the student experience of higher education, university governance, higher education expansion and development in Africa, and the contribution of higher education to democracy and social justice in Africa.
+Luescher has authored or co-authored more than 50 journal articles, book chapters and books on topics closely linked to the nexus of higher education and politics in Africa and international student affairs.
+Some of his main topics include the representation of students in university decision-making, student activism and student movements, the student experience of higher education, university governance, international comparative student affairs, and higher education expansion and development in Africa.

 Luescher's contribution to the study of student politics in Africa has been recognized internationally and in South Africa.
 In 2018 he was awarded a research rating by the National Research Foundation of South Africa as "currently the most published author on student politics in Africa".
 Luescher is also considered an expert on Philip Altbach's body of work on student activism, which he has synthesized as contributions to several books on international student politics.